Ex post facto law: Denmark

 Following the liberation of Denmark from Nazi occupation in 1945, the Folketing, heavily influenced by the Frihedsråd, passed a special law (Lov Nr.
 259 af 1.
 Juni 1945 om Tillæg til Borgerlig Straffelov angaaende Forræderi og anden landsskadelig Virksomhed, colloquially landsforræderloven (the traitor law) or strafferetstillægget (the penal code addendum)), temporarily reintroducing the death penalty (previously abolished in 1930) for acts of treason committed during German occupation.
 Passed on 1 June 1945, the law applied to actions performed subsequent to 9 April 1940, unless those actions were done under orders from the government prior to 29 August 1943.
 With this authorization, 103 death sentences were issued, of which 46 were carried out.

 Finland

 Generally, the Finnish legal system does not permit ex post facto laws, especially those that would expand criminal responsibility.
 They are not expressly forbidden; instead, the ban is derived from more general legal principles and basic rights.
 In civil matters, such as taxation, ex post facto laws may be made in some circumstances.

-Former Minister of the Interior Päivi Räsänen became subject of a criminal investigation about suspected agitation against an ethnic group in late 2019 over her text concerning homosexuality, which was published online in 2004.
-The statute of limitations for said charge is five years, which has led the case to be interpreted as ex post facto.
-However, agitation against an ethnic group is a perpetuating crime, and the statute of limitations only begins once the offending material has been removed from public viewing.
-The investigation has still been characterized as strange, as Räsänen's text is hardly the only material online or otherwise that could be viewed as agitation against an ethnic group, and the demarcation between who should and who should not be prosecuted for publishing and/or making such material available is unclear.

 Historically there have been three exceptional instances when ex post facto criminal laws have been used in Finland.